kjtanaka/deploy_folsom/README.md

-Scripts for deploying OpenStack Folsom on Ubuntu-12.10
+Install-script of OpenStack Folsom on Ubuntu-12.10
 ======================================================

 This script is originally written by Akira Yoshiyama who met